dmahugh/scs-draw/README.md

 Harvey graciously provided his own copy to use for this project, and he has also provided all of the artifacts you'll find in this repo, which are now published under the GNU GPLv3 license.
 In addition to handling technical details such as updating the executable to a new copyright message and scanning the user guide and related materials, he patiently helped me get MAME up and running and taught me how to Draw myself for the first time in nearly 30 years.

 Thank you, Harvey!
-The existence of this repo is a great gift to me, and I hope it brings some please to others in the Kaypro community as well.
+The existence of this repo is a great gift to me, and I hope it brings some pleasure to others in the Kaypro community as well.

 The remainder of this README contains brief descriptions of the files you'll find in this repo.
 You can also find information about some of these files in the [blog post](https://www.dougmahugh.com/scs-draw/) mentioned above.